Teresa J. Kennedy

 Degrees

-• Ph.D.
-Education.
-University of Idaho
+• Ph.D. - Doctor of Philosophy, University of Idaho

-• Cognates: Earth Science, French, International Studies, Social Studies.
+• Cognates: French, International Studies.

 --------------------------------------------------------

-• Fulbright Awards: Ecuador (1993); Argentina (2014-15); Hungary (2017).
+• Ecuador (1993); Argentina (2014-15); Hungary (2017).

-• Conducted research on phytoplankton blooms along the California coast, observed CTD deck operations, and assisted with testing the effectiveness of a new echo sounder, recording digital tracking data of the ocean floor across the Pacific (from San Diego, California to Honolulu, Hawaii) with scientists from NASA, NOAA, and Knudsen Engineering (Canada).
+• NOAA Teacher at Sea Scholar: May-June 2001.
+Conducted research on phytoplankton blooms along the California cost, observed CTD deck operations, and assisted with testing the effectiveness of a new echo sounder model while recording digital tracking data of the ocean floor across the Pacific, from San Diego, California to Honolulu, Hawaii, with scientists from NASA, NOAA, and Knudsen Engineering (Canada).

 Biography

-She has over 30 years of experience in higher education (since 1988) and her K-12 teaching experience includes 8 years at the secondary level and 7 years at the elementary/middle school level in Idaho, Oregon and Washington, with secondary teaching certifications in Science (Earth Science and Natural Science), Social Studies, Spanish, English as a Second Language and Bilingual Education, and elementary certification in all subject areas (since 1985).
-She has traveled to 105 countries through her work and educational experiences and has taught language, science and social studies lessons in classrooms around the world.
+Dr. Kennedy joined The University of Texas at Tyler in 2009.
+She is a Professor of International STEM and Bilingual/ELL Education and holds a joint appointment in the College of Education and Psychology School of Education and in the College of Engineering and has over 35 years of experience in higher education (since 1988).
+Her K-12 teaching experience includes 8 years at the secondary level and 7 years at the elementary/middle school level in Idaho, Oregon and Washington, with secondary teaching certifications in Earth Science and Natural Science, Social Studies, Spanish, English as a Second Language and Bilingual Education, and elementary certification in all subject areas (since 1985).
+She has taught language, science, and social studies lessons in classrooms around the world.

 Current board positions with educational organizations include: